 Under one agreement, a foreign person proposes to take two or more land actions that are notifiable actions.
-In this case, the foreign investor is seeking to acquire \$4 million of agricultural land and \$180 million of vacant commercial land, which has a total consideration of \$184 million (step 1).
-The dominant land type would be the group with the highest value (step 2), which in this case is commercial land and tenements as the vacant commercial land has a value of \$180 million.
-The total fee is the fee for the dominant kind of land, using the total consideration for the land actions (step 3).
-In this case, the fee is based on the total consideration of \$184 million for commercial land and tenements..
-Assuming there are no further actions taken as part of this agreement, \$84,600 would be the final fee.
+In this case, the foreign investor is seeking to acquire \$4 million of agricultural land and \$180 million of commercial land, which has a total consideration of \$184 million.
+The dominant land type would be the highest of those sums, which is commercial land.
+This means the fee for the land actions would be \$38,100.
+Assuming there are no further actions taken as part of this agreement, this would be the final fee.